 Currently, China’s existing online community represents young demographics, having a bigger spending power than ever before.
-This generation, born in the late 80s and early 90s has witnessed China’s digital and economic prosperity, they have more disposable income as compare to previous generations.
-Families in this group are willing to pay heaps on products beneficial for their babies and mothers to be.
-Consequently, the market is categorized by a higher price-per order than other industries.
-Moreover, they are also quality conscious buyers who would choose to pay more for a better quality product.
+Families in this group are willing to pay heaps for products beneficial for their babies and mothers-to-be.
+Consequently, the market is categorized by a higher price-per-order than other industries.
+Moreover, they are also quality-conscious buyers who would choose to pay more for a better-quality product.

 Chinese Millennials are choosing to have more than one child

 Progressively, couples living in cities, earning significant income who were born as single children are choosing to have a sibling for their child.
 Although having a child in China is expensive, many people living in the urban metropolis can afford to have a second child now, which helps in the market growth in the baby products market.

 Presently, infant care products are extremely popular in China’s e-commerce landscape.
 The growing trend among Chinese parents of providing their children with the best possible quality has fuelled the growth of cross-border e-commerce in the Chinese digital marketplace.
 Due to the presence of counterfeit products in the local market, Chinese parents trust foreign products more than local brands.

 Chinese parents prefer to buy from foreign brands

 Quality is more important than ever for Chinese parents, which presents a significant opportunity for international companies, which are often perceived by Chinese consumers to be of higher quality, safer, and more reliable than their Chinese counterparts plagued by food safety scandals.